South Dakota Deeds and Real Estate Transfers

 What Are the Rules for Spousal Ownership of South Dakota Real Estate?

 South Dakota law gives a married person substantial rights in the other spouse’s property—including inheritance rights and the right to have a say in transfers affecting the family homestead.
-Married property owners should consider the possible consequences of spousal rights when creating a deed or estate plan.
+When creating a deed or estate plan, married property owners should consider the consequences of spousal rights.

 South Dakota Homestead Rights